Raw Block Volume feature in Kubernetes was promoted to stable in Kubernetes 1.18.

 vSphere CSI Driver release

-v2.3.0 will have Raw Block Volume feature released as
+v2.3.0 onwards has Raw Block Volume feature released as

 Alpha.
 We do not recommend